matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 - only covered by GDPR if:
     - the search terms contain personal data, or
-    - the user's homeserver IP address is uniquely identifying (because it's a single-person homeserver, perhaps)
+    - the user's homeserver IP address or domain name is uniquely identifying (because it's a single-person homeserver, perhaps)
 - likely to be *expected* to be shared with the remote homeserver

 [1]: https://github.com/matrix-org/matrix-doc/pull/2197#issuecomment-517641751